Skip to main content

 0. Accept terms of service

-The first time your organisation uses Odin, an Owner must review and accept the platform agreements — the Master Services Agreement, Data Processing Agreement, and AI Services Addendum.
-This is a one-time step that applies to the entire organisation.
-Non-Owner members will see a notice until this is completed.
-See Terms of Service for details.1.
-Complete your profile
+The first time your organisation uses Odin, an Owner must review and accept the platform agreements: the Master Services Agreement, the Data Processing Agreement, and the AI Services Addendum.
+This is a one-time step for the whole organisation.
+Non-Owner members see a notice until this is done.
+See Terms of Service for details.

 Go to Attack Surface > Assets in the sidebar.
-This is where Odin shows everything it has discovered about your organisation’s internet-facing footprint: domains, subdomains, IPs, and APIs.
+This page lists everything Odin has discovered about your organisation’s internet-facing footprint: domains, subdomains, IPs, and APIs.

 3. Review your findings

-Navigate to Findings in the sidebar.
-Findings are security issues identified across all your assets and pentest runs, sorted by severity.4.
-Connect your integrations
+Open Findings in the sidebar.
+Findings are security issues from your assets and pentest runs, sorted by severity.

 Push findings to Linear